shakib609/personal-website/content/blog/deploy-your-django-react-app-to-heroku/index.md

 $ git push heroku master
 ```

 This will trigger a deploy and show you your deploy progress.
 After a successful deploy it will show you the URL of your app.
 In my case, the URL is [https://drt-boilerplate.herokuapp.com/](https://drt-boilerplate.herokuapp.com/).
-Now, pat yourself on the back for accomplishing this. :D
+Now, pat yourself on the back for accomplishing this. 😀